pink-junkjard/hyperfiddle/README.md

 However, Clojure runs in many places. **If you run your application in a process co-located with the datomic peer, all those network round trips drop out.** Hyperfiddle.net's infrastructure handles this - your ClojureScript code runs in a nodejs process colocated with a Datomic peer.
 In the future, maybe your application code will run inside the datomic peer process itself.

-The Hypercrud project is focused on the Composable UI outcome - we don’t care as deeply about the data sync implementation, you can plug your implementation.
-We know that by slamming Datomic we will get correct answers, it will be ACID, you can trust it, it will scale to real industry database applications, and it will be strictly faster than your REST or GraphQL apps of today.
-But there are other interesting I/O strategies which may achieve better performance tradeoffs than the Datomic Peer model, particularly reactive approaches as discussed in <http://tonsky.me/blog/the-web-after-tomorrow/>
+**The Hypercrud project is focused on the Composable UI outcome - we don’t care as deeply about the data sync implementation, you can plug your implementation.** We know that by slamming Datomic we will get correct answers, it will be ACID, you can trust it, it will scale to real industry database applications, and it will be strictly faster than your REST or GraphQL apps of today.
+But there are other interesting I/O strategies which may achieve better performance tradeoffs than the Datomic Peer model, particularly reactive approaches as discussed in <http://tonsky.me/blog/the-web-after-tomorrow/>.

 * Nikita Prokopov's DataScript <https://github.com/tonsky/datascript>
 * Matt Parker's Posh <https://github.com/mpdairy/posh>
 * Chris Small's Datsync <https://github.com/metasoarous/datsync>
 * Luke Vanderbilt's FactUI <https://github.com/arachne-framework/factui>

-If you have another approach, either I haven't heard about it yet or don't understand the vision, write me!
+* If you have another approach not listed here please write me!

+Consider: What if reactive queries could be maintained in the CDN edge server?
+What if there was a proper Datomic peer in your iphone, or your home router?

 Here is a /r/clojure thread which braindumps the type of things you need to think about if you want to implement a reactive I/O runtime. <https://www.reddit.com/r/Clojure/comments/6rncgw/arachneframeworkfactui/>